anthonycoffey/property-manager-pro/docs/12-dashboard-phoenix-integration-plan.md

 - Handling errors gracefully.

 - **`getAdminServiceRequestStats` (New or to be integrated into `getAdminDashboardStats`):**
   - Fetches platform-wide service request data from Phoenix as detailed in section 3.1.
-This includes volume trends, type distribution, and average completion time.
+This includes average service completion time and type distribution.
 - **`getOrgServiceRequestStats` (New or to be integrated into `getOrgManagerDashboardStats`):**
   - Inputs: `organizationId`, `dateRange?`
   - Fetches service request data for the specified `organizationId` from Phoenix as detailed in section 3.2.
+This includes average service completion time and type distribution.
 - **`getPropertyManagerServiceRequestStats` (New or to be integrated into `getPropertyManagerDashboardStats`):**
   - Inputs: `organizationId`, `propertyId`, `dateRange?`
   - Fetches service request data for the specified `propertyId` from Phoenix as detailed in section 3.3.
+This includes open/closed requests and type distribution.

 ### 4.2.
 Frontend (Dashboard Panel Updates)